9_Rendering 3D Scenes

 method.

-It is assumed that the shader program will include uniform variables for modelMatrix
+Here we assume that the shader program will include uniform variables for modelMatrix

 , viewMatrix